Ty-Watson/TEM-Collagen-Analysis-Plugin/README.md

 <h2>🛠️ Installation Steps:</h2>

+<h3>Installing plugin to your Fiji installation</h3>

+<p>This is the recommended way to install this plugin because building from source in more complicated</p>

+<p>1.
+Open Fiji and click on the help tab at the top menu</p>

+<p>2.
+Click on Update in the dropdown menu.
+Update Fiji if there are any files listed then close and reopen fiji and follow these steps again </p>

+<p>3.
+Click on Manage Update Site at the bottom of the menu after your Fiji is up to date</p>

+<p>4.
+Click on Add Unlisted Site and enter https://sites.imagej.net/Collagen-Analysis/ as the url of the update site.
+You can also give this site a name under the name box.
+Click Apply and Close when finished</p>

+<p>5.
+Once you add the update site for this plugin, the updater will prompt you to intall the jar file that contains the plugin</p>

+<p>6.
+After the updater installs the jar file, you should get an update complete and should exit and reopen Fiji</p>

+<p>7.
+Click on the plugins Menu and you should see a plugin named Collagen Analysis in the dropdown menu</p>

+<p>8.
+In order to use the plugin, you have to have an image already opened in Fiji that you want to process.</p>

+<h3>Building From Source</h3>

 <p>1.
 Prereqs: Download and install ImageJ.
 Java Development Kit (JDK) - Version 8 or higher.
 Maven - A Java build tool you can install it from Maven's official site.</p>

 <p>2.
 Clone the Repository First clone the plugin repository to your local machine.
 Open your terminal (or command prompt) and navigate to your desired directory and run:</p>